 Bilateral International Exchange Nichols College has an exchange partnership in Prague, Czech Republic with University of New York Prague.
 This program allows Nichols BSBA students to spend a semester in Prague studying junior and senior level business courses in English.
-Students from the sending institutions enjoy a Nichols semester of upper level BSBA courses.
+Students from UNYP may enjoy a Nichols semester of upper level BSBA courses.
 Minimum GPAs, good standing with Student Affairs, and agreement with the Nichols College health, safety, and loss prevention travel policy are prerequisite for exchange programs.

-Study Abroad BSBA and BA students benefit from our partnerships and affiliations with Regents University in London, and worldwide with Abroad Programs International (API), American Institute for Foreign Study (AIFS), International Studies Abroad (ISA), and Study Abroad Experiences (SAE).
+Study Abroad BSBA and BA students benefit from Nichols partnerships worldwide: Abroad Programs International (API), American Institute for Foreign Study (AIFS), International Studies Abroad (ISA), and Study Abroad Experiences (SAE).
 Minimum GPAs, good standing with Student Affairs, and agreement with the Nichols College health, safety, and loss prevention travel policy are prerequisite for study abroad programs.